AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 #### COMPUTE STATISTICS on the data lake {#compute-statistics-data-lake}

-You can now calculate column level statistics on [!DNL Azure Data Lake Storage] (ADLS) datasets with the `COMPUTE STATISTICS` and `SHOW STATISTICS` SQL commands.
+You can now calculate column-level statistics on [!DNL Azure Data Lake Storage] (ADLS) datasets with the `COMPUTE STATISTICS` and `SHOW STATISTICS` SQL commands.
 Compute column statistics on either the entire dataset, a subset of a dataset, all columns, or a subset of columns.

 `COMPUTE STATISTICS` extends the `ANALYZE TABLE` command.
 However, the `COMPUTE STATISTICS`, `FILTERCONTEXT`, `FOR COLUMNS`, and `SHOW STATISTICS` commands are not supported on data warehouse tables.
 These extensions for the `ANALYZE TABLE` command are currently only supported for ADLS tables.